mojohaus/jaxb2-maven-plugin/src/site/markdown/example_schemagen_basic.md

 **Note**: The `episode` argument of schemagen does not seem to work.

+**Note**: The plugin currently requires that you run it from within the maven project directory,
+          i.e. where the `pom.xml` file resides.
+If the project is part of a multi-module Maven build, Maven will take care of this for you.

 ## Recommended JAXB Annotations for XSD generation

 XSD generation from JAXB-annotated Java classes uses schemagen from the JAXB specification to generate XSDs from